Dasharo/docs/docs/transparent-validation/sonoff/sonoff_preparation.md

 To switch the relay the following bash commands may be used:

 > `192.168.43.171` should be replaced with assigned IP.
+> Note: You can only connect to Sonoff via an unsecured connection `http://`

 === "Tasmota"